jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Council of Europe Convention on Cybercrime**: a treaty signed by many countries that establishes standards for cybercrime policy
     - Laws about data breaches, including notification requirements
     - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act requires notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
+      - Under the HITECH Breach Notification Rule, HIPAA-covered entities that experience a data breach must notify affected individuals, the Secretary of Health and Human Services (HHS) and the media of the breach, when more than 500 individuals are affected
     - GLBA (Gramm-Leach-Bliley Act) applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a data breach occurs
     - Certain states also impose their own requirements concerning data breaches
     - the EU and other countries have their own requirements, for instance, the GDPR has very strict data breach notification requirements: A data breach must be reported to the competent supervisory authority within 72 hours of its discovery